-Ohio Institute of Health Careers
+Ohio Institute of Health Careers (Closed 2020)

 - At Ohio Business College, we measure success by the accomplishments of our students.
 Together, our faculty and staff work collectively to create a learning environment that builds confidence, pride, and respect.
 We enrich students’ lives by providing progressive career training, along with the critical thinking skills necessary to be successful in various high demand professions within our communities.
 Our faculty understands students goals and works closely with you to make them happen.
 In addition to personal attention from our faculty members, students receive free tutoring.
 Graduates from our associate degree and diploma programs benefit from lifetime placement assistance and free refresher courses.

 |Ohio Institute of Health Careers||(OH) Community College Avg.|

 |Institution Level||Less than 2 yrs||Four or more years|

 |% Students Receiving Some Financial Aid||91%||88%|

 The nearest community college to Ohio Institute of Health Careers is Fortis College-Columbus (3.6 miles away).

 - 944 students | 3.60 Mi4151 Executive Parkway Ste 120

 Westerville, OH 43081